guptashivani613/HackerNews/README.md

 4) Graph and data updation on hide and data upgrade
 5) Maintain the length with the data hide.
 6) Used server side pagination.
+7) Hide functionality wordks on the page basis as it will reduces the overusage of localStorage.Rest it can be handled using the backend api.
-6) Delete functionality to be implemented at the backend right now we hide the element of a particular page while rest remains the same to reduce the unnecessary overload.
+ Delete functionality to be implemented at the backend right now we hide the element of a particular page while rest remains the same to reduce the unnecessary overload.
  Right now it shows table is empty and allows you to move further Refresh functionality maintains the current state that has been modified by the user.
-7) All the changes has been done accordingly so that will take minimum modification to integrate othe api to update the data dynamically.
+8) All the changes has been done accordingly so that will take minimum modification to integrate othe api to update the data dynamically.

 ## Development server